ServiceStack/docs.servicestack.net/MyApp/_pages/background-jobs.md

 `ReplyTo` can be any URL which by default will have the result POST'ed back to the URL with a JSON Content-Type.
 Typically URLs will contain a reference Id so external clients can correlate a callback with the internal process that initiated the job.
-If the callback API is publicly available you'll want to use an internal Id that can't be guessed so the callback can't be spoofed like a Guid, e.g:
+If the callback API is publicly available you'll want to use an internal Id that can't be guessed so the callback can't be spoofed, like a Guid, e.g:

 `$"https://api.example.com?refId={RefId}"`

-If needed the callback URL can be customized on how the HTTP Request is sent:
+If needed the callback URL can be customized on how the HTTP Request callback is sent.

 If the URL contains a space, the text before the space is treated as the HTTP method:

 `"PUT https://api.example.com"`

-If the auth part contains a colon :, it's treated as Basic Auth.
+If the auth part contains a colon `:` it's treated as Basic Auth:

 `"username:password@https://api.example.com"`

-If name starts with 'http.' sends a HTTP Header
+If name starts with `http.` sends a HTTP Header

 `"http.X-API-Key:myApiKey@https://api.example.com"`

-Otherwise used as Bearer Token:
+Otherwise it's sent as a Bearer Token:

 `"myToken123@https://api.example.com"`

-Bearer Token or HTTP Headers starting with '$' is substituted with Environment Variable if exists
+Bearer Token or HTTP Headers starting with `$` is substituted with Environment Variable if exists:

 `"$API_TOKEN@https://api.example.com"`

 When needed headers, passwords and tokens can be URL encoded if they contain any delimiter characters.

 ## Implementing Commands